oroinc/documentation/user/back-office/getting-started/navigation/record-tables.rst

 Manage Data in Tables
 ---------------------

 The tables not only display record data but also contain links to the pages of these records.
-In addition, the tables configurable, so you can adjust the appearance and contents of these tables to your taste and needs using the action buttons:
+In addition, the tables are configurable, so you can adjust the appearance and contents of these tables to your taste and needs using the action buttons:

 1. **Export Data** --- Use to export the data in the table to a file either in .csv or .xlxs format (available formats may vary).
 Import results are sent to your email.